nazpins/naztech-automated-data-sorting-tools/README.md

 ## Contact

 If you have any questions, suggestions, or feedback, please don't hesitate to reach out to me.
-You can contact the maintainer of Naztech Automated Data Sorting Tools through the [GitHub repository](https://github.com/nazpins/naztech-software).
+You can contact the maintainer of Naztech ADST through the [GitHub repository](https://github.com/nazpins/naztech-automated-data-sorting-tools).

-I hope you find Naztech Automated Data Sorting Tools valuable in streamlining your digital tasks.
+I hope you find Naztech ADST valuable in streamlining your digital tasks.
 Happy organizing and coding!